ebics-java/ebics-java-client/README.md

 ### Ideas for roadmap:

 - Display hash of X509 Bank Certificates
+- Use same EBICS user keys for every bank connection
 - Better unit test coverage
 - More business friendly Web UI for users which doesn't know anything about EBICS (like classical eBanking UI)
 - Implementing UserDetailService to maintain user data